riddhidayma/Skillbridge/README.md

 ### Authentication
 - Secure user registration and login
-- Role-based authorization
+- Role-based authentication for Learners and Mentors
-- Session management
+- User profile management

 ### Learner
+- Register and log in
 - Browse available workshops
 - View workshop details
 - Enroll in workshops